pslou/blog/_posts/2017-05-18-introduction.markdown

 of the present moment.
 Of course, this blog is not about the world of Winnie-the-Pooh, nor is it about anything specific really.
-But Pooh and my other old friends from the Hundred Acres Wood remind me each and every day to retain a childlike heart.
+But Pooh and my other old friends from the Hundred Acres Wood remind me each and every day to retain a childlike heart; I hope this blog is an outward expression of a simple child's curiousity and joy.

 > "When you discard arrogance, complexity, and a few other things that get in the way, sooner or later you will discover that simple, childlike, and mysterious secret known to those of the Uncarved Block: Life is Fun."
 > ~ Benjamin Hoff